simkovic/wolfpackRevisited/code/README.md

 * Settings.py - settings for the experiment

-* Constants.py - constants loaded by the experiment
+* Constants.py - constants used by the experiment

 Dependencies